Your typical oil filter has to perform, a crucially important job.

-It is an efficient way of removing contaminants and it assures only clean oil is supplied to the engine.
-In time, though, accumulated dirt and debris trapped by the filter; begin to obstruct the flow of oil.
-Since there is no way to tell how dirty the filter actually is; the filter should be changed according to the maintenance schedule in your vehicle owner’s manual.
+As a result, it is an efficient way, of removing contaminants and it assures; only clean oil is supplied to the engine.
+In time, though, accumulated dirt and debris, trapped by the filter; begin to obstruct the flow of oil.
+Since there is no way to tell how dirty the filter actually is; the filter should be changed, according to the maintenance schedule; in your vehicle owner’s manual.

-Why contaminate the clean oil with up to a quart of dirty oil.
-And, why risk expensive engine damage if the old one is on the verge of clogging up.
-A new one is cheap insurance against premature engine wear.
+So, why contaminate the clean oil, with up to a quart of dirty oil.
+And, why risk expensive engine damage, if the old one is on the verge of clogging up.
+In addition, a new one is cheap insurance against, premature engine wear.

 Oil Filter Bypass Valve

 To prevent a clogged filter from starving the engine for lubrication; filters have a built-in safety device.